 \subsection{Linear overview}

 We now give a linear overview of the contents of our paper.

-In section 2 we recall the definition of Lurie's tensor product of cocomplete $\infty$-categories and prove some of its basic properties.
-In particular, we will interpret the results in [Cis19, 6.7] in terms of this tensor product in Theorem \ref{preshdual}, show that it preserves the property of being stable in Lemma \ref{tensstcocont}, and show that compactly generated stable $\infty$-category is a strongly dualizable object in the symmetric monoidal $\infty$-category $\cate{C}\text{ocont}^{st}_{\infty}$ in Proposition \ref{cptlygenstdual}.
-Afterwards we recall the definition of sheaves and cosheaves with values in a general $\infty$-category and explain how Lurie's tensor product can be used to conveniently describe $\Sh{X}{\cate{C}}$ at least when $\cate{C}$ is presentable.
-Most of the results in this section are not original, but we still felt the necessity to spend some time writing them up to make our discussion as self contained and reader friendly as possible.
+In Section 2 we recall the definition of Lurie's tensor product of cocomplete $\infty$-categories and prove some of its basic properties.
+In particular, we will interpret the results in \cite[6.7]{cisinski2019higher} in terms of this tensor product in \Cref{preshdual}, show that it preserves the property of being stable in \Cref{tensstcocont}, and show that compactly generated stable $\infty$-category is a strongly dualizable object in the symmetric monoidal $\infty$-category $\Cocont^{st}_{\infty}$ in \Cref{cptlygenstdual}.
+Afterwards we recall the definition of sheaves and cosheaves with values in a general $\infty$-category and explain how Lurie's tensor product can be used to conveniently describe $\Sh{X}{\C}$ at least when $\C$ is presentable.
+Most of the results in this section are not original, but we still felt the necessity to spend some time writing them up to make our discussion as self contained and reader-friendly as possible.

-In section 3 we define for any geometric morphism $\cate{Y}\rightarrow\cate{X}$ the relative shape $\Pi_{\infty}^{\cate{X}}(\cate{Y})$ as an object of $\text{Pro}(\cate{X})$ and describe explicitely in Proposition \ref{functrelsh} how this construction can be enhanced to a functor and, even more, to a lax natural transformation between functors $\cate{T}\text{op}^{op}\rightarrow\infcat$ (see Remark \ref{laxshape}): these coherent structures with which we equip the shape will be used to prove easily that the shape is homotopy invariant in Corollary \ref{hmtpyinv} and later in Proposition \ref{natthom} to show that the Thom spectrum gives a natural transformation of sheaves of $\mathbb{E}_{\infty}$-spaces.
-Later we define locally contractible geometric morphisms and give a characterization in Proposition \ref{locconstsheqdef} which mimics the one in [Joh02, C3.3] for the locally connected case.
-We also show that, when $f$ is a geometric morphism induced by a continous map of topological spaces, the property of being locally contractible is checked more easily.
-Then we define shape submersions and prove in Proposition \ref{smoothbc} a base change formula which will imply that they induce locally contractible geometric morphisms (see Corollary \ref{smoothproj}).
+In Section 3 we define for any geometric morphism of $\infty$-topoi $\X\rightarrow\Y$ the \textit{relative shape} $\Pi_{\infty}^{\Y}(\X)$ as a pro-object of $\Y$.
+We describe explicitly in \Cref{functrelsh} how this construction can be enhanced to a functor and, even more, to a lax natural transformation between functors $\Top\op \rightarrow\infcat$ (see \Cref{laxshape}).
+These coherent structures with which we equip the shape will be used to prove easily that the shape is homotopy invariant in \Cref{hmtpyinv}.
+In \Cref{natthom}, we use \Cref{laxshape} also to show that the Thom spectrum gives a natural transformation of sheaves of $\mathbb{E}_{\infty}$-spaces.
+Later we define locally contractible geometric morphisms and give a characterization in \Cref{locconstsheqdef} which mimics the one in \cite[C3.3]{johnstone2002sketches} for the locally connected case.
+We also show that, when $f$ is a geometric morphism induced by a continuous map of topological spaces, the property of being locally contractible is checked more easily.
+Then we define shape submersions and prove in \Cref{smoothbc} a base change formula which will imply that they induce locally contractible geometric morphisms (see \Cref{smoothproj}).